-On December 1, 2021, the Company acquired Purolite for total consideration of \$3.7 billion in cash, net of cash acquired.
-Purolite is a leading and fast-growing global provider of high-end ion exchange resins for the separation and purification of solutions, that is highly complementary to our current offering and critical to safe, high quality drug production and biopharma product purification in the life sciences industries.
+In December 2021, the Company acquired Purolite for total consideration of \$3.7 billion in cash, net of cash acquired.
+Purolite is a leading and fast-growing global provider of high-end ion exchange resins for the separation and purification of solutions, that is highly complementary to the Company's current offering and critical to safe, high quality drug production and biopharma product purification in the life sciences industries.
 It also provides purification and separation solutions for critical industrial markets like microelectronics, nuclear power and food and beverage.
 Headquartered in King of Prussia, Pennsylvania, Purolite operates in more than 30 countries.
-Purolite is reported within our Life Sciences operating segment.
+Purolite is reported within the Company's Life Sciences operating segment.